ssl-hep/ServiceX_frontend/docs/errors.md

 Sometimes things go wrong in a ServiceX query, due to a badly-formed query, unavailable input files, server error, or something else.
 Issues can arise either before submission, during submission, after submission, or when retrieving results.

 ## Errors before submission
-* if the request does not parse properly, a `ValidationError` will be raised and nothing will be submitted.
+* If the request does not parse properly, a `ValidationError` will be raised and nothing will be submitted.
-* if the request includes invalid values, an appropriate exception (`ValueError`, `RuntimeError`, `TypeError`, `NameError`) will be raised and nothing will be submitted.
+* If the request includes invalid values, an appropriate exception (`ValueError`, `RuntimeError`, `TypeError`, `NameError`) will be raised and nothing will be submitted.
 * If the authentication information in your `.servicex`/`servicex.yaml` file is incorrect, an `AuthorizationError` will be raised and nothing will be submitted.

 ## Errors during or after submission